 If you are missing a form, or there is a typo, you want to give yourself as much time as possible to get it corrected.
 Make sure you get it corrected before it impacts your federal retirement plans.

 I’ve helped many clients get situations resolved with their HR departments.

 Many times clients come back and tell me that their HR said “no” to something.
 But when I contact their HR directly and explain the situation, we get quite a bit cleared up.

-At most agencies, HR is overworked and understaffed, and there are an unbelievable number of things they’re responsible for.
+At most agencies, HR is overworked and understaffed.
+And they have unbelievable number of things that they’re responsible for.
 Once we can bring the right information to light, we all see the situation clearly.

 Remember to be polite, but it’s your retirement.
 If you’ve worked the time, you deserve to have it count towards your retirement.

 If you’re interested in personal help, click here to learn more about scheduling a federal retirement personal consultation.